Necron3574/Necron3574.github.io/pages/aspire24.md

 DEL → EWR via United Airlines.

 The 16-hour flight proved to be quite a marathon.
 Unfortunately, I encountered an issue with my power cords, leaving my device uncharged—a major hiccup.
 However, a kind-hearted flight attendant came to my rescue, lending me his powerbank which revived my phone just in time.
 I spent half of the flight sleeping, while the rest was a mix of eating and relaxing.
-The in-flight meals were a bit hit or miss—the main course tasted like feet (no offense to feet), but the cookies were surprisingly delightful.
+The in-flight meals were a bit hit or miss — the main course tasted like feet (no offense to feet), but the pretzels were surprisingly delightful.
 Nevertheless, the thrill of international travel kept my spirits high throughout the journey.

 ## Day 1

 16 hours later we finally landed in Newark (EWR) airport.
 This was the first time I set foot in the United States so this 3 hour layover included a lot of picture taking.
 Navigating terminals via the express train, we arrived at ours just in time to indulge in those iconic breakfast bagels they keep munching on in Suits (spoiler alert: not that great).

-Next, it was time for our final stretch to Seattle—a swift 6-hour flight.
+Next, it was time for our final stretch to Seattle — a swift 6-hour flight.
 Between catching up on some anime and stealing a couple of hours of shut-eye, we finally landed at Seattle Tacoma airport.
-Retrieving our bags, we made our way to the cab pickup, only to be greeted by a blast of chilly air the moment we stepped outside the airport doors which is when we realised how COLD it really is out here.
+Retrieving our bags, we made our way to the cab pickup, only to be greeted by a blast of chilly air the moment we stepped outside the airport doors which is when we realized how COLD it really is out here.

 "We took an Uber to our hotel, the Hyatt at Olive 8, a really cool place conveniently close to the convention center.
 The moment I checked in, all I could think about was a hot shower.
 After a 35-hour flight, it was a must.
 Despite being utterly exhausted, I pushed through to grab dinner.